 Why is it important for my child to take this medicine?

 It is important that your child takes this medicine in the way that your doctor has told you to so that it kills the harmful bacteria and gets rid of the infection.

-What is amoxicillin available as?
+What is ampicillin available as?

-- Capsules: 250 mg and 500 mg - Liquid medicine (suspension): 125 mg or 250 mg in 5 mL and 125mg in 1.25ml: these may contain a small amount of sugar.
-Sugar-free preparations are also available.
+Capsules: 250 mg, 500 mg

+Liquid medicine (suspension): 125 mg or 250 mg in 5 mL; may contain a small amount of sugar

-When should I give amoxicillin?
+When should I give ampicillin?

-Amoxicillin is usually given three times a day.
-This should be first thing in the morning, early afternoon and at bedtime.
-Ideally, these times should be at least 6 hours apart.
+Ampicillin is usually given four times a day.
+This is usually first thing in the morning, at lunchtime, late afternoon and at bedtime.
+Ideally, these times are at least 4 hours apart (e.g. 8 am, midday, 4 pm, 8pm).